localvoid/ivi/README.md

 [incorrect componentDidMount order](https://github.com/facebook/react/issues/2763), etc. Many of this issues aren't possible to solve efficiently without breaking changes.

+## Current Status

+This library is in alpha state, and I wouldn't recommend to use it unless you have time on experiments.
+I also don't have any plans on building community and ecosystem around it, I am primarily focused on solving my own problems with this library.

 ## Features

 - Declarative rendering with a Virtual DOM